oac-tree/sup-dto/doc/anyvalue.rst

    AnyValue val{UnsignedInteger32Type, 19};
    bool is_non_zero = val.as<boolean>();  // is_non_zero is true
    int16 signed_val = val.as<int16>();  // signed_val is also 19

+A non-throwing version of function template is also available:

+.. function:: template<typename T> bool AnyValue::As(T& value) const

+   :param value: Reference to value to copy this value into.
+   :return: ``true`` on successful conversion.

 There is also a member function that tries to convert another ``AnyValue`` to the type of the current ``AnyValue``: